dmidlo/histdata.com-tools/docs/temporal-orchestration-runtime-runbook.md

   diagnostics, and the next `histdatacom --quality ...` command for safe or warned scopes.
-Pass the saved report to the full run with `--quality-preflight-evidence PATH`; if it is missing or does not match a large cache-backed `--quality` scope, the CLI warns and continues without prompting.
+Pass the saved report to the full run with `--quality-preflight-evidence PATH`; if it is missing or does not match a large cache-backed `--quality` scope, current package version, freshness window, Temporal `data_quality` budget, or cache inventory, the CLI warns and continues without prompting.
+Use `--quality-preflight-evidence-max-age-seconds SECONDS` to tune the freshness window, or `--quality-preflight-evidence-stale-ok` to bypass only the age check explicitly.
 - The `provenance` group is optional and offline.
 It checks local quality targets against `.histdatacom/manifest-status.sqlite3` when present; explicit provenance runs without a store record a clean info result instead of failing